 What and why Prenatal Massage?

-Prenatal Massage is the first activity that you can do with your lovely baby.
-Here are the detail of benefit of Prenatal Massage and what you should tell your therapist.
+Prenatal Massage is the first activity that you can do with your baby.
+Here are the details of the benefits of Prenatal Massage and what you should tell your therapist.

 Prenatal massage techniques are designed to …